neondatabase/website/content/docs/introduction/plans.md

 ## Logical replication

 Logical replication enables replicating data from your Neon database to external destinations, allowing for Change Data Capture (CDC) and real-time analytics.
 Stream your data to data warehouses, analytical database services, messaging platforms, event-streaming platforms, external Postgres databases, and more.
-To learm more, see [Get started with logical replication](/docs/guides/logical-replication-guide).
+To learn more, see [Get started with logical replication](/docs/guides/logical-replication-guide).

 ## Plan notes